esiegmann/Integration_Roadmaps/docs/source/New_Integration_Roadmaps.rst

 resource providers. *Deliverables* are concrete things the working group will produce, such as a new integration roadmap.

-When you have your charter document, get it reviewed by your project leadership to make certain you can work on it.
-Then, ask the ACCESS Executive Committee (EC) to review and approve the charter. <details>
+When you have your charter document, review it with your project leadership and make certain they approve of you working on it.
+Then, send a note to your IISC liaison (see previous section) so he or she can inform the ACCESS Executive Committee of the new working group.
+(The Executive Committee needs to know because you'll likely need representatives from their projects to participate as stakeholders in the working group.)

 Once your charter is approved, create a new folder for the working group within the `ACCESS Working Groups